2010

 Hotaru San Mateo California Roll

 Udon Special ($12.25) includes Udon or Soba and a choice of Chicken Teriyaki, Pork Cutlet, or Broiled Mackerel, plus California roll.
 Pretty filling and a nice range of items.
-All items are of high quality.
-California roll uses fake crab but you can pay more to get real crab.
+All items are of decent quality including their cold soba.
+California roll uses fake crab but you should pay more to get real crab.

 Spider Roll ($8.45) was filled with crab, soft shell crab, avocado, fish eggs, and cucumber.
 It was crunchy and soft at the same time.
 Excellent version.